CSLearning4U/StudentCSP/_sources/CSPRepeatTurtles/repeatturtles.rst

 ..	index::
 	pair: statements; for

-We already made turtles draw squares.
-We told our turtle to go forward and turn right four times, but we don't *explicitly* say "four times."
-We can tell the computer to do something explicitly for a certain number of times by using a ``for`` loop.
+We already had a turtle draw a square.
+We repeated the lines in order to make the turtle go forward and turn four times.
+Another way to do this is to tell the computer to do something explicitly for a certain number of times by using a ``for`` loop.
+The lines that you want to repeat in the ``for`` loop must be indented by 4 spaces as shown below.

 .. activecode:: Turtle_For
     :tour_1: "Lines of code"; 1: tR1-line1; 2: tR1-line2; 3: tR1-line3; 4: tR1-line4; 5: tR1-line5; 6: tR1-line6; 7: tR1-line7;